NeilMadden/salty-coffee/README.md

 This is a work in progress.
 Features that are implemented are usually functionally correct, but have not yet undergone significant security or performance analysis.

+Currently this requires Java 11+ but has zero additional dependencies (other than for testing).

 ## Secret Key Authenticated Encryption

 ```java